-If it says on the label that it contains a significant amount of carbs or calories, make sure to check the Ingredients label and see if it’s pure stevia or it’s mixed with stuff like maltodextrin or sugar alcohols like isomalt.
+If it says on the label that it contains a significant amount of carbs or calories, make sure to check the Ingredients label and see if it is pure stevia.

-There are some brands out there that brand the product as Stevia, but when you look at the ingredients you can see that the product is made of 90% maltodextrin and only a little bit of stevia which is very misleading, so just be aware of this.
+Some manufacturers brand the product as Stevia, but when you look at the ingredients you can see that the product is made of 90% maltodextrin and only a little bit of stevia.

 Monk fruit, also known as luo han guo or longevity fruit, is a fruit native to regions of Southeast Asia, including some parts of China and Thailand.

-The extracts and compounds of the fruit are called mogrosides, which have antioxidant properties and are actually the part of the fruit that gives the sweetness to the Monk Fruit sweeteners out there.
+The extracts and compounds of the fruit are called mogrosides, which have antioxidant properties and are actually the part of the fruit that gives the sweetness to the Monk Fruit.

-A lot of erythritol products also contain a type of soluble fiber called inulin, which can cause bloating and gas so you would be better off if you can find one that is straight up erythritol.
+Some erythritol products also contain a type of soluble fiber called inulin, which can cause bloating and gas.
+Please be wary of this when purchasing and look for erythritol without any additives.

-Sucralose is a type of artificial sweetener that is not ‘recognized’ by the body and is not metabolized, meaning it passes through your body totally undigested and provides no calories or carbs.
+Sucralose is a type of artificial sweetener that is not recognized by the body and is therefore not metabolized.
+Sucralose passes through your body totally undigested and provides no calories or carbs.

-Pure sucralose is 0 on the glycemic index and it’s 600 times as sweet as table sugar, so you only need to use a very small amount of it.
+Pure sucralose is 0 on the glycemic index.
+It is 600 times as sweet as table sugar, so you only need to use a very small amount of it.

 As it’s the case with the other sweeteners, make sure to read the product label and beware of sucralose products like Splenda which is 95% maltodextrin and just 5% sucralose.